Agoric/documentation/main/zoe/guide/contracts/multipoolAutoswap.md

 the sizes of pools.
 Create new pools with `addPool()`.

-When making trades or requesting prices, the caller must specify that either the input price (swapIn, getInputPrice) or the output price (swapOut, getOutPutPrice) is fixed.
+When making trades or requesting prices, the caller must specify that either the input price (swapIn, getInputPrice) or the output price (swapOut, getOutputPrice) is fixed.
 For swaps, the required keywords are `In` for the trader's `give` amount, and `Out` for the trader's `want` amount.  `getInputPrice()` and `getOutputPrice()` each take an amount for the currency that is being specified, and a brand to indicate the